QuestTrain/questtrain-blog/_posts/2021-03-10-why-create-questtrain.markdown

 - Explore other QuestTrains and build your own off theirs
 - Follow another user and see their QuestTrains
 - Share links to QuestTrains
-- Specify data carts
+- Share data in a standard format
-- Link data feeds to the data carts
+- Connect questions to relevant data
-- Do a "what if?" analysis by assuming a value for a data cart, and evaluating how that affects downstream questions
+- (Coming soon) Do a "what if?" analysis by assuming a value for a data cart, and evaluating how that affects downstream questions
-- Add automations / APIs / webhooks that trigger when a question's data cart is filled in a way that meets some question's criteria
+- (Coming soon) Add automations / APIs / webhooks that trigger when a question's data cart is filled in a way that meets some question's criteria
-- Analyze and sort questions.
+- (Coming soon) Analyze and sort questions.
 For example, which questions lead to the most follow-on questions (most interesting)?
 Which questions have the most data carts filled (most evidence)?
 Which questions are requested by the most people (broadest reach)?

 But wait, there's more!
 If you order within the next 30 minutes, we'll throw in a FREE travel-size microfiber sham.
 That's a $20 value!
 (Some restrictions apply*)